Loaded Baked Potato Pizza Recipe

 - 1 ball (1 pound) of homemade pizza dough, or store-bought

 - Nonstick cooking spray

 - 7 baby gold potatoes (about 1-1/4 pounds), thinly sliced (1 large russet potato will also work)

 - 3 slices oven baked bacon, roughly chopped

 - 3 tablespoons sliced jalapeño peppers, fresh or jarred

 - 1/4 cup ranch dressing

 - Remove from oven.
 Season potatoes with salt and pepper.
 Evenly distribute garlic, bacon and cheese over potatoes.
-Return to oven to 12 to 14 minutes or until potatoes are tender and bottom of crust is dark golden brown (cooking time may be less if you are using a dark-colored pizza pan).
+Return to oven for 6 minutes or until potatoes are tender and bottom of crust is golden brown.

 - Top pizza with onions and jalapeño peppers and drizzle with ranch.
 Cut and serve immediately.